SuperOfficeDocs/superoffice-docs/user-guide/en/user/service/admin/listprofiles.personalprofile.md

 # Personal profiles

 Personal profiles apply to a single user.
 You configure personal profiles by clicking ![icon][img1] (the "spanner" icon) available in different screens, for example, the list of requests in the **Contact** screen, the request properties section in the **Request** screen or the search results screen.
 We will use a concrete example to explain how this works.
-In the example below, we assume that you want to add a field in the **Request** screen. [!include[To do this](../../../includes/to-do-this.md)]
+In the example below, we assume that you want to add a field in the **Request** screen.

 1. Open the **Request** screen and select the **Details** tab (see [Process requests][1]).
 2. Click ![icon][img1] on the far right of the request's properties.
 The **Edit element profile** screen appears.